- Diseases, Disorders & Conditions

 Applesauce: Whether plain or in cinnamon, with a hint of a sprinkle of brown sugar, this would be a great anytime.

-The rule of thumb for any dessert, you can eat anything chocolate and candy-wise in moderation.
+As a rule of thumb, you can eat any dessert in moderation.
 Puddings and Jellos are perfectly fine.
 If it's made from fruit, it'll be delicious and yummy, too.

-In conclusion, to wrap things up, if you eat right with low or no sodium healthier meals, you'll prevent heart disease in the long run.
-And don't overdo it on Super Bowl Sunday or any day!
+In conclusion, if you eat right with low-sodium or no sodium healthier meals, you'll prevent heart disease in the long run.